deloachcd/pycrackerbarrel/README.md

 though this time may vary based on the processing power available for the program to utilize.

-## How the hell do I know these numbers are correct?
+## How do I know these numbers are correct?
 Tests can be run on the primary unique component utilized in the main program, the `CrackerBarrelTriangle` class, with Python's built-in `unittest` module.